Addingham: Governance

-Addingham is part of the Keighley UK Parliament constituency, represented by Robbie Moore of the Conservatives since the 2019 general election.
-The constituency was previously represented by John Grogan (Labour 2017–2019), Kris Hopkins (Conservative, 2010–2017), and before that by Ann Cryer (Labour, 1997–2010).
-Like Ilkley, Addingham is a Conservative majority, which contrasts to the Labour voting area in Keighley.
+Addingham forms part of the Keighley and Ilkley constituency in the Westminster Parliament, represented since the seat's creation at the 2024 general election by Robbie Moore of the Conservative Party, who had previously represented the former Keighley constituency, which included Addingham, from 2019.
+The seat had previously been held by John Grogan (Labour, 2017–2019), Kris Hopkins (Conservative, 2010–2017) and Ann Cryer (Labour, 1997–2010).